 Brexit and VAT are reasonably complex subjects, and many different scenarios may impact the ability to claim RGR on a returning vessel.
 Although we are not tax advisors, and in complex cases, we may recommend you seek professional advice.
 Please do get in touch if you would like to discuss bringing a boat back to the UK.

 As with most products on the market a boat needs to comply with the relevant standards for the area in which it is intended to be used and, as importantly, bought and sold.

 All watercraft built since the 16th June 1998 and intended for sport and leisure use may only be placed on the market, or put into service in the UK and EU if it can be demonstrated that it complies with the essential requirements specified in the Recreational Craft Directive (RCD).
 This is known as conformity assessment.

 Compliance with RCD is normally demonstrated by a CE Certificate and this is now an essential part of the ships papers.
 If it is not possible to demonstrate that the boat complies with the RCD it is illegal to offer it for sale in the UK and EU.

 As part of the Brexit process, the UK will introduce its own compliance criteria which will be known as UKCA and will take effect from the 1st January 2022.
-It is expected that the CE (European) and UKCA requirements will be very closely matched and further details are expected on the 1st April 2021
+It is expected that the CE (European) and UKCA requirements will be very closely matched and further details are expected.

 As part of the process of assessing a boat for sale, a professional broker will request to see evidence of the RCD compliance proof, along with the ships papers.
 Not only does this allow them to legally offer the boat for sale, but also that title can be legally transferred to the new owner when the time comes.

 If you have further questions regarding the paperwork required to sell a yacht in the UK/EU please get in touch.